ewaldc/My-Book-Live/debian/debian 8 (Jessie)/README.md

 So the /boot folder of the Debian image with at least the 3 files mentioned must be on one of these file systems.

 This leaves us with basically two alternatives:
-- keep /boot and / together on a single filesystem Typically that is an ext3 filesystem (ext2 is also possible) and now we have the choice between re-using /dev/sda1 or /dev/sda2 from the original firmware, or get rid of both sda1/sd2 and create a new volume that is double the size (4GB) and format that to ext3 filesystem.
+- keep /boot and / together on a single filesystem.<br/>
+  Typically that is an ext3 filesystem (ext2 is also possible) and now we have the choice between re-using /dev/sda1 or /dev/sda2 from the original firmware, or get rid of both sda1/sd2 and create a new volume that is double the size (4GB) and format that to ext3 filesystem.
 It is still possible to have a software mirror between sda1 and sda2 like in the original FW, as long as it's formatted in ext2 or ext3.
-The only file that needs to be customized is /boot/boot.scr, which needs to tell U-Boot where to find the /boot files and what parameters it needs to pass on to the kernel
+The only file that needs to be customized is /boot/boot.scr, which tells U-Boot where to find the /boot files and what parameters it needs to pass on to the kernel

-- separate /boot from / in order to leverage ext4 for root file system Option is to use /dev/sda1 (in ext2/ext3 format) for /boot and /dev/sda2 for / (in ext4).
+- separate /boot from / in order to leverage ext4 for root file system.<br/>
+  One option is to use /dev/sda1 (in ext2/ext3 format) for /boot and /dev/sda2 for / (in ext4).
 Here you have the choice to leave sda1 and sda2 at their original 2GB sizes, or you might create a smaller (e.g. 16MB) ext3 file system for sda1 and a larger (4GB -16MB) file system for sda2.
 Just make sure sda2 is ext4, so you might need to re-format using mkfs.
 	Alternatively, put /boot (3 files minimum) on a TFTP server (e.g. your router) and have / on either sda1, sda2 or a merged 4GB filesystem (in ext4 format).
 Again, /boot/boot/scr must be customized to point to the proper locations.

 Read more about advanced options for booting and U-Boot commands, including neconsole, auto-recovery kernels, mixed TFTP/disk booting and more in the __[U-Boot section](https://github.com/ewaldc/My-Book-Live/tree/master/uboot)__